How to Split Screen on Your Mac for Better Multitasking

 • Open Mission Control: Control + Up Arrow or F3, then click the window you want

-Open Mission Control without closing Split View.
+Open Mission Control without closing Split View, then choose another app.

 Try these methods: